 Do you have difficulty prioritizing your needs, setting boundaries, and consistently practicing self-care?
-These are struggles for many people who have codependent traits.
-We tend to put our needs last, often sacrificing our own well-being to make other people happy or avoid conflict.
+These are struggles for many people who have codependent traits because we tend to put our needs last, often sacrificing our own well-being to make other people happy or avoid conflict.
 And when we do consider our own needs, set boundaries, and practice self-care we feel guilty, like we’re doing something wrong, mean, or selfish.

 What are healthy boundaries and why are they important?

-Without boundaries, we run the risk of “losing ourselves” meaning that we don’t know how we feel, what we’re interested in, or what we want.
+Without boundaries, we run the risk of “losing ourselves”—we don’t know how we feel, what we’re interested in, or what we want.
 We let other people make decisions for us.
 We give and give without receiving in return.
 And we run the risk of being manipulated, used, and abused because we aren’t putting any limits on how others can treat us.

 Boundaries create safety.

-Boundaries are the rules and expectations that we set in relationships.
-Boundaries help both parties understand how to behave -- what behavior is acceptable and what won’t be tolerated.
-If you feel unsafe or unedge with someone, there’s probably a lack of clear and consistent boundaries.
+Boundaries are guidelines and expectations that we set in relationships.
+Boundaries help both parties understand how to behave—what behavior is acceptable and what won’t be tolerated.
+If you feel unsafe or on edge with someone, there’s probably a lack of clear and consistent boundaries.